pywbem/pywbemtools/docs/pywbemcli/commands.rst

 defines the corresponding reference instance so that the instances returned can be correlated back to their reference instances.

-The resulting table output for the same command but with -o table is:
+The resulting table output for the same command but with ``-o table`` is:

 Example:

 .. code-block:: text

-    $ pywbemcli instance shrub root/cimv2:TST_EP.InstanceID=1
+    $ pywbemcli -o table instance shrub root/cimv2:TST_EP.InstanceID=1

     Shrub of root/cimv2:TST_EP.InstanceID=1
     +-----------+-------------------+--------------+--------------------+-------------------------+